beebmx/laravel-pay/README.md

 ## Webhooks

-By default `Laravel Pay` provides a handy management of webhooks.
+By default `Payments for Laravel` provides a handy management of webhooks.

 First in your `App\Http\Middleware\VerifyCsrfToken` file, you need to allow the path of the WebhookController: